DTS-STN/CDP-Lessons-Learned/Databricks vs Synapse Spark Pool Comparison.md

 To have same testing conditions for both the technologies, a similar Spark Pool and Databricks cluster were provisioned.
 Synapse Spark Pool with 3-15 nodes, each node with 64 GB RAM and 8vCores (medium size) with Autoscaling enabled was created.
 Similarly, a cluster with Databricks Runtime 9.0 (having Spark version 3.1) and 3-15 memory-optimized workers/nodes, each with 64 GB RAM and 8vCores with autoscale enabled was created.

-To test the services from Data Scientist's perspective, a linear regression model was built and trained on yellow taxi dataset that predicts the tip amount.
+To test the services from Data Scientist's perspective, a linear regression model was built and trained on yellow taxi dataset that predicts for a given trip whether there will be a tip or not.

 First step of testing was reading data for yellow taxi from Jan 2015 to Dec 2020 and loading them in spark dataframe.
 The dataset consisted of 538,036,933 records.